Breeze/breeze.angular.snippets/README.md

 Some snippet shortcuts may conflict with angular-oriented shortcuts in other snippets or templates.
 You'll have to either change these shortcuts to suit yourself or disable the others.

-For example, the ReSharper Angular Live Template shortcuts "ngm*" conflict with our snippets and override them.
+For example, the ReSharper Angular Live Template shortcuts  that being "ngm\*" conflict with our snippets and override them.
 You can disable those templates as follows:

 1. Open the Resharper Template Explorer from the VS menu
 1. Locate the JavaScript templates with shortcuts that start "ngm"